-Both market penetration (A) and product development (B) require a firm to expand its current markets.
+Feedback: Both market penetration and product development require a firm to expand its current markets.
 See Figure 2-5.

-AACSB: Analytical Thinking Blooms: Understana Learning Objective: 02-04 Discuss how an organization assesses where it is now and where it seeks to be.
-Level of Difficulty: 2 Medium Topic: Diversification analysis 250.
-The strategic marketing process
+251. The strategic marketing process

-- A. involves taking stock of where the firm or product has been recently, where it is now, and where it is headed in terms of the organization's marketing plans and the external forces and trends affecting it. - B. is a technique to quantify performance measures and growth targets to analyze its clients' strategic business units (SBUs) as though they were a collection of separate investments. - C. describes an organization's appraisal of its internal strengths and weaknesses and its external opportunities and threats. - D. is an approach whereby an organization allocates its marketing mix resources to reach its target markets. - E. seeks opportunities by finding the optimum balance between marketing efficiencies versus R&D-manufacturing efficiencies.
+A. involves taking stock of where the firm or product has been recently, where it is now, and where it is headed in terms of the organization's marketing plans and the external forces and trends affecting it.

+B. is a technique to quantify performance measures and growth targets to analyze its clients' strategic business units as though they were a collection of separate investments.

+C. describes an organization's appraisal of its internal strengths and weaknesses and its external opportunities and threats.

+D. is an approach whereby an organization allocates its marketing mix resources to reach its target markets.

+E. seeks opportunities by finding the optimum balance between marketing efficiencies versus R&D-manufacturing efficiencies.

+AACSB: Analytical Thinking Accessibility: Keyboard Navigation Blooms: Remember Learning Objective: 02-05 Explain the three steps of the planning phase of the strategic marketing process.
+Level of Difficulty: 1 Easy Topic: The Strategic Marketing Process

-Key term definition - strategic marketing process.
+Feedback: Key term definition-strategic marketing process.